the1lab/1lab/src/1Lab/Path.lagda.md

 To wit: In cubical type theory, a term in a context with $n$ interval variables expresses a way of mapping an $n$-cube into that type.
-One very important class of these maps are the $1$-cubes --- lines or _`paths`{.Agda ident=Path}_ --- which represent equalities between terms of that type.
+One very important class of these maps are the $1$-cubes --- lines or _`paths`{.Agda ident=Path}_ --- which represent identifications between terms of that type.

-Iterating this construction, a term in a context with 2 interval variables represents a square in the type, which can be read as saying that some _paths_ (specialising one of the variables to $i0$ or $i1$) in that space are equal: An equality between equalities.
+Iterating this construction, a term in a context with 2 interval variables represents a square in the type, which can be read as saying that some _paths_ (specialising one of the variables to $i0$ or $i1$) in that space are identical: A path between paths, which we call a _homotopy_.

 The structural operations on contexts, and the $\land$ and $\lor$ operations on the interval, give a way of extending from $n$-dimensional